If you haven’t set your heart on a particular destination and can vary your travel dates you may find you get a much better holiday deal.

-Saga Travel Money, for instance, offers 0% commission on over 60 foreign currencies and free home delivery on orders over £300 (£4.95 for lower amounts).
+Saga Travel Money, for instance, offers 0% commission on over 60 foreign currencies and free home delivery on orders over £400 (and it's just £4.95 for lower amounts).

 If you want to take very large sums of cash, use a currency broker rather than a bureau de change, as you will almost certainly be offered a better rate.